-Profit for the year for appropriation EUR 2,001.8 million Profit brought forward from the previous year EUR 5,613.0 million Profit to be appropriated EUR 7,614.8 million Profit to be carried forward EUR 4,534.0 million Dividend EUR 3,063.4 million Other allocations EUR 17.5 million
+Profit for the year for appropriation EUR 2,207.1 million Profit brought forward from the previous year EUR 4,534.0 million Profit to be appropriated EUR 6,741.1 million Profit to be carried forward EUR 3,730.7 million Dividend EUR 2,995.5 million Other allocations EUR 14.9 million

-^{} This amount represents the profit bonus of 2.35% which is calculated on the individual annual remuneration of the employees of BNP Paribas Fortis NWSA and a one-off lump of EUR 275 gross in accordance with the Law of May 22th 2001 (Law concerning the employees participation in the capital of companies and on the set up of a profit bonus for the employees).
-The non-current one-off increase is to reward our collaborators for the realisation of the results of 2021.
+^{} This amount represents the profit bonus of 2.35% which is calculated on the individual annual remuneration of the employees of BNP Paribas Fortis NW/SA in accordance with the Law of May 22nd 2001 (Law concerning the employees participation in the capital of companies and on the set up of a profit bonus for the employees).

-In accordance with the aforementioned appropriation of the result for the financial year 2021, the Board of Directors of BNP Paribas Fortis SA/NV will request the approval of the General Meeting of Shareholders to distribute an ordinary gross dividend of EUR 4.58 per share, or EUR 2,588.6 million.
-The Extraordinary General Shareholders' Meeting of 7 October 2021 approved the distribution of an intermediary gross dividend of EUR 0.84 per share, or EUR 474.8 million in total.
+In accordance with the aforementioned appropriation of the result for the financial year 2022, the Board of Directors of BNP Paribas Fortis SA/NV will request the approval of the General Meeting of Shareholders to distribute an ordinary gross dividend of EUR 5.30 per share, or EUR 2,995.5 million.